 Taking in the fragrant autumn air under a starry sky is a beloved pastime, which can be made more cozy with the presence of a crackling campfire.
 As Halloween approaches, both young and old can enjoy traditional ghost stories and seasonal snacks, so let us share with you our favorite fall campfire snacks that deviate from the ordinary.

 ‘Tis the season where apples are falling abundant in orchards, making way for a bounty of apple-inspired dishes.
 From homemade apple sauce to sugary apple crisp, the possibilities are endless.
-When socializing around a campfire, however, what could be better than a fall-inspired cocktail?
+When socializing around a fall campfire, however, what could be better than a fall-inspired cocktail?
 Whether you want to brew your own cider or buy the store-bought version, adding a little whiskey or other hard alcohol to your steaming beverage while enjoying a romantic fireside evening is perfect for making memories.

 Pigs in a blanket